simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 To enable coordinated highlighting and interaction between the solar system map and the data explorer, we implemented a selection management system within the `dashboard.js` module.
 This system allows different parts of the visualization to communicate and synchronize selections.

-#### Key Components:

-*   `globalState`:  A global object to store the currently selected objects (both celestial bodies and missions).
-*   `listeners`: An array to store listener functions that need to be notified when selections change.
-*   `SELECTION_TYPES`: An enum to define the types of selectable objects (BODY and MISSION).

-#### Functions:

-*   `suscribeToObjectSelection`: Allows components to subscribe to selection events for a specific object type.
-*   `notifyAllToListener`: Notifies all subscribed listeners about the current selection state.
-*   `updateObjectSelection`:  Updates the selection state when an object is clicked.
-*   `clearSelection`: Clears all current selections.
-*   `isObjectSelected`: Checks if a given object is currently selected.

 #### Selection Mechanism:

 1. When an object (planet, mission) is clicked, the `updateObjectSelection` function is called.